 He pointed out that the centre of gravity in the global economy is shifting steadily towards the East, with countries like India playing a larger role in global governance and economic activity.
 As supply chains diversify and the global system becomes more complex, Spence suggested that India is well-positioned to capitalize on this transition.

-Optimism in a Challenging Time
+Optimism in a challenging time

 Despite the current challenges facing the global economy, Spence expressed optimism about the future, particularly in the areas of science and technology.
 He highlighted the significant progress being made in fields like artificial intelligence, biomedical life sciences, and renewable energy, all of which have the potential to significantly improve human welfare.